Tender Offer: Should I Sell My Private Company Stock or Hold On?

 Your Next Steps

 Navigating a tender offer requires a clear-headed, strategic approach.
-Follow this four-step framework to make an optimal decision.
+Consider this four-step framework:

-1. Model the Tax Scenarios.
+Model the Tax Scenarios.
 Do not guess.
-Calculate your after-tax proceeds under different scenarios like selling NSOs, selling disqualified ISOs, and selling qualified ISOs.
-Crucially, model the potential impact of the sale being classified as compensatory versus non-compensatory.
+Calculate your potential after-tax proceeds under different scenarios, such as selling NSOs vs. qualified ISOs.
+Crucially, consider the potential impact if the sale is classified as compensatory vs. non-compensatory.

-1. Inventory and Rank Your Equity.
-Create a spreadsheet of all your equity grants.
-List the type, grant date, strike price, and vesting status.
-Rank them by tax efficiency to identify the best and worst shares to sell.
+Inventory and Rank Your Equity.
+Create a list of all your equity grants, including type, grant date, strike price, and vesting status.
+This helps identify which shares might be the most efficient to sell.

 From Illiquid to Intentional: Turning Your Equity into a Plan

 A tender offer is a pivotal moment in your financial journey.
-It is a chance to convert years of hard work into tangible wealth that can accelerate your life goals.
-However, the complexity around taxes, allocation, and timing means that the most convenient choice is rarely the most optimal one.
+It is a chance to convert hard work into tangible wealth that can help accelerate your life goals.
+However, the complexity around taxes, allocation, and timing means that the most convenient choice is rarely the most efficient one.

-By moving from a reactive "should I sell?" mindset to a proactive, plan-driven approach, you can make a decision that not only provides liquidity but also enhances your long-term financial security.
+By moving from a reactive mindset to a proactive, plan-driven approach, you can make a decision that aligns with your long-term financial security.

 If you are navigating the complexities of a tender offer, you do not have to do it alone.
 Schedule a consultation with Simplify Wealth Planning to model the tax impact, weigh the trade-offs, and build a strategy that turns your equity into a clear path forward.